Welcome to LookChem.com Sign In|Join Free

 Description

-D(-)-allo-Threonine is an isomer of threonine.
-It is found as a constituent of an increasing group of biologically active peptides.
-Stereocontrolled syntheses of chiral and racemic key intermediates to thienamycin can be achieved from d-allo-threonine and trans-crotonic acid.
+D(-)-allo-Threonine is an isomer of threonine, a white crystalline powder, and is found as a constituent of an increasing group of biologically active peptides.
+It plays a significant role in the stereocontrolled syntheses of chiral and racemic key intermediates to thienamycin from d-allo-threonine and trans-crotonic acid.

 References